Yoshio Sawai

 Yoshio Sawai (澤井啓夫, Sawai Yoshio) is a Japanese gag manga artist, best known for his series Bobobo-bo Bo-bobo and sequel Shinsetsu Bobobo-bo Bo-bobo, both serialized in Weekly Shōnen Jump.
 Bobobo-bo Bo-bobo was adapted into a 76 episodes anime series by the Toei Animation studio between 2003 and 2005.
+His father is Japanese literature academic Taizo Sawai.

 Career

 Sawai made his debut in Weekly Shōnen Jump drawing one shot manga such as Mutekiman and Fierce!!
 Rock Paper Scissors Island!!, all of which have a gag aspect of manga, usually using satire and visual gags.
 Not too long after beginning to work for Shōnen Jump, Sawai began experimenting with various concepts regarding characters who fought with bizarre bodily functions, including a hero who fought with farts and a poop-headed hero.
 His most successful experiment was a Fist of the North Star parody involving a strange afro-haired man who fought against "Hair Hunters" using his nose hairs in a post-apocalyptic society.
 The character, as well as the story itself, was Bobobo-bo Bo-bobo.
 Over several one-shots, Sawai further defined Bo-bobo as well as introducing other characters, including damsel-in-distress Beauty, fellow nosehair fighter Gunkan (Captain Battleship), rival fart-fighter Heppokomaru (Gasser), and a strange star-shaped creature and fellow "Hajikelist" known as Don Patch.
 After the success of these one-shots, Bo-bobo became a weekly series in 2001, where it had a long and successful run until its conclusion in 2007.
+Afterwards Sawai responded to every fanletter received during the series' 6-year run.
+He spent time with a fan diagnosed with adrenoleukodystrophy, eating together and gifting an autograph.